Anti-corruption presidential candidate is assassinated in Ecuador as country reels from violence

 The sequence of events was confirmed to The Associated Press by Patricio Zuquilanda, Villavicencio’s campaign adviser.

-The candidate had received at least three death threats before the shooting and reported them to authorities, resulting in one detention, Zuquilanda said.
+The candidate had received at least three death threats before the shooting and reported them to authorities, resulting in one detention, the adviser said.

-“The Ecuadorian people are crying, and Ecuador is mortally wounded,” the adviser said.
+“The Ecuadorian people are crying, and Ecuador is mortally wounded,” Zuquilanda said.
 “Politics cannot lead to the death of any member of society.”

 Former Vice President Otto Sonnenholzner, who also is seeking the presidency, bemoaned the loss at a news conference: “We are dying, drowning in a sea of tears, and we do not deserve to live like this.”